 All of these options are relatively inexpensive and can be purchased through retailers like Amazon.
 Keep in mind that any expense for a solid ash vacuum is worth its weight in gold when compared to having to routinely clean out ashes, pay for carpet cleaning after an ash spill or having to deal with damage or injuries due to warm ashes spilling out of your unit.

 Something else to consider is that you need to make sure you’re emptying your ash vacuum on a regular basis according to the manufacturer’s specifications in order to avoid damage to the vacuum.

 Allowing ashes or any type of debris to build up on the receiving canister can cause the vacuum’s motor to burn out due to overheating.

-By and large, wood stoves and pellet stoves work on the same principle.
+By and large, wood and pellet stoves work on the same principle.
 Each burns a wood-based product using an open flame and each leaves behind an ash residue that needs to be cleaned on a regular basis.

-The big difference between the two is that a wood stove requires the user to manually load fuel in order to keep the fire going, but a pellet stove does this automatically using a hopper and a thermostat.
+The big difference between the two is that a wood stove requires the user to manually load fuel in order to keep the fire going, but a pellet one does this automatically using a hopper and a thermostat.

 Another difference between these two types of stoves is cost for fuel.
-Because a pellet stove requires special, pre-manufactured pellets, you’ll likely need to purchase these on a regular basis in order to keep the stove working effectively.
+Because a pellet model requires special, pre-manufactured pellets, you’ll likely need to purchase these on a regular basis in order to keep the stove working effectively.